duong7/sudoku/README.md

-#Sudoku
+# Sudoku

-A simple sudoku game.
+A simple sudoku game written in JS.

 **By duong7**